Felix Li ParadigmLast changed 2/9 2:43P EST

-I did four years of LD debate in high school, on both the local and national circuit, so I'm well-versed in both progressive and traditional arguments.
+I did four years of LD debate in high school, on both the local and national circuit, so I'm well-versed in is both progressive and traditional arguments.
+I am tabula rasa above all, which means that you can convince me of anything.
+There has been one case when a debater convinced me not to follow my own paradigm.
+Barring that, here's my take:

 If you spread, I just ask that you flash or send your case to your opponent if they request it.
 I'm fine with flex-prep, but let me know you want it before your opponent starts their prep.